for Health Care Providers

 Q: Other hospitals in my area do not require source patient consent for HIV testing during an occupational exposure.
 Why does VA?

-Q: After an employee experiences a needle-stick injury or occupational exposure, can she/he ask the source patient about his/her HIV status?
+Q: After an employee experiences a needle-stick injury or occupational exposure, can they ask the source patient about their HIV status?

 Q: Can patients give consent for HIV testing before surgery or a procedure in case a needlestick or other exposure occurs?